From albatrosses to yellowheads you can learn more about some of New Zealand's native birds, and how we can protect them.

 The recovery of the Chatham Islands black robin from the brink of extinction is an internationally renowned conservation success story.

 Kakī, or black stilt, is a native wading bird, found only in New Zealand.
+They have been intensively managed since 1981, when their population declined to a low of just 23 birds.

 The brown teal/pāteke is a small dabbling duck endemic to New Zealand.